+Since its founding, NYSHA has developed a noteworthy manuscript collection housed in the Special Collections Department of its Research Library.
+The letters, journals, family papers, business papers, and military records at the Library are good source materials for the social history of New York State.
 To provide detailed access to the materials in these collections, finding aids have been created listing the contents of the boxes in each collection to the folder level.
 Nearly fifty of the finding aids to the most significant of these collections have been put into electronic format and are available here.
-Researchers finding materials of interest in these finding aids may visi t the NYSHA Library in Cooperstown, New York to see the materials or contact the library by telephone (607-547-1470) or by e-mail (firstname.lastname@example.org).
+Researchers finding materials of interest in these finding aids may visit the NYSHA Research Library in Cooperstown, New York to see the materials or contact the library by telephone (607-547-1470) or by e-mail (firstname.lastname@example.org).